miar/ffpe/README.md

 4. Results with execution times and memory used by each model will appear in the 'tmp' directory

-5. If you want to see how our model is implemented check the 'ffpo', 'ffps' and 'ffpe' directories.
+5. If you want to see how our model is implemented check the 'com/ffp' directory.

 Enjoy it.